qwd/dev-site/docs/_en/configuration/android-sdk-config.md

 ## Create Project and KEY

-Make sure you have created a Project and Web API KEY, otherwise refer to [Project and KEY](/en/docs/configuration/project-and-key/).
+Make sure you have created a Project and Android SDK KEY, otherwise refer to [Project and KEY](/en/docs/configuration/project-and-key/).

 ## Project configuration